 Or you can substitute chopped veal, pork (pancetta) and beef

-Top pasta with this classic, plant-based, Italian gravy and sprinkle with Parmesan Grated Topping and fresh chopped basil.
+Top pasta with this classic, plant-based, Italian gravy and sprinkle with Parmesan Grated Cheese and fresh chopped basil.
 It can also be served with vegetables like julienne cut zucchini, spaghetti squash, and on Italian bread.
-This sauce can be frozen in airtight containers for up to 3 months, and vacuum containers up to 6 months.
+This sauce can be frozen in airtight containers for up to 3 months, and vacuum containers for up to 6 months.
 Note: for Classic Bolognese replace mushrooms with 1 pound each; ground veal, pork and beef.

 EQUIPMENT: French chef knife, cutting board, blender, food processor, 6-quart stockpot, 8-quart stockpot, large sauté skillet, large spoons for stirring

 PREPARATION TIME: 2 hours - Makes about 12 servings

 In the 6-quart stockpot, prepare your Basic Tomato Sauce, by simmering tomatoes, herbs, sugar and vegetable stock over medium-low 180°F (80°C), about 2 hours, stirring occasionally.
 (Scroll down for instructions on peeling tomatoes).

 - 3 pounds ripe San Marzano plum tomatoes, peeled and crushed or blended.

 - 2 tablespoon fresh Italian parsley, chopped fine.

 - 2 tablespoon fresh basil, chopped fine.